-Lumpur Convention Center in October 2007.
-The Board will evaluate and determine the training needs of the Directors on a continuous basis in an effort to fulfil the Continuing Education Program (CEP) requirements as prescribed by the Listing Requirements of Bursa Malaysia.
+For the year under review, the directors attended training sessions on handling business partnerships and integrating acquisitions, creating structures fit for today's business, aligning to strategic thinking and implementation in the challenging times, tax workshops on mergers and acquisitions, governance and board effectiveness.
+The Board will evaluate and determine the training needs of the Directors on a continuous basis in an effort to fulfill the Continuing Education Program (CEP) requirements as prescribed by the Listing Requirements of Bursa Malaysia.